abhijeet1999/abhijeet1999/README.md

 ## I'm a Developer, Tech enthusiast, Good Friend and much more !!!!
 - 🔭 I’m currently Studying Btech CSE at [MBCET][website]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I have no extra talent yet i am fun to be with.